 Collaboration and team working

 An often-overlooked benefit of workflow automation is the collaboration opportunities it provides to organisations of all sizes.
 One such example of this is the use of workflow automation to manage mailroom processes.
-Mail can be routed to individuals or teams to take action, based on business rules, and comments can be attributed to specific documents to aid processing by other departments as well as providing an audit trail of who has viewed or taken action.
+A digital mailroom allows mail to be routed to individuals or teams to take action, based on business rules, and comments can be attributed to specific documents to aid processing by other departments as well as providing an audit trail of who has viewed or taken action.

 Workflow automation, and business process automation (BPA) in general, provides business leaders with real-time access to the status of business tasks, including opportunities for process improvements.
 With more precise data and projections business leaders can understand current and future business needs and income.